-Do you need exercise, to lose weight?
+Do you need exercise to lose weight?

--I know that for some people, exercise isn't an option( for reasons of health conditions or restricted mobility) But let's say you decide to cut your calorie intake instead of doing any exercise -can this still result in weight loss?
-The answer is yes, provided you are tracking your calorie intake accurately and creating a calorie deficit for example using more calories as you consume..
+I know that for some people, exercise isn't an option (due to health conditions or restricted mobility), but let's say you decide to cut your calorie intake instead of exercising – can this still result in weight loss?
+The answer is yes, provided you are tracking your calorie intake accurately and creating a calorie deficit, for example, by burning more calories than you consume.

 My verdict?